 AlliumA fragrant mix of three of the smaller flowering onions.
 The yellow Lily LeekAllium moly, the rosy Pink Lily LeekAllium oreophilum, and the white Daffodil Garlic Allium neapolitanum.
 Use in rock gardens or borders, under shrubs or trees, where these diminutive delights will transport you from late spring into summer.
 If fed and happy, they will spread over time.

 6–16" tall.
 Late Spring to Early Summer blooms, Z4-8.
 5cm/up bulbs.

 Log in to start or resume an order

 The large Allium genus is characterized by small six-petaled florets held in umbels—large or small, loose or tight.
 Sweet-smelling blooms make great fresh cutflowers or dried winter arrangements whether you cut them before or after the green seed pods form.

-The same genus as all edible onions, garlic and chives.
-Most repel slithery, winged and legged pests—including deer, and only when crushed do they smell like onion.
+Belonging to the same genus as all edible onions, garlic and chives, alliums prefer full sun and well-drained soil.
+Most repel slithery, winged and legged pests—including deer—and only when crushed do they smell like onion.

 Descriptions and Codes

 Click here for bulb planting information and charts.